 can we learn from a bird's feet temperature?
 A lot, because it

 indicates how healthy a bird is.
 At least in many cases.
 First of all

 let me explain you how to "measure" the temperature of a bird's feet.

 Well, this is fairly easy in case your bird is tame and likes to perch

-fingers or hands.
+on your finger or stand on your bare skin.
 Best results can be achieved when the bird is calm

-and relaxed while you try to find out the temperature of its feet.
-If
+and relaxed while you try to find out how the temperature of its feet

 a bird is upset or was just flying around a lot, his heart is beating